nsaragosaharris/preschool_memory_study/README.md

 # Preschool_Memory_Study
 Analysis and task code for Saragosa-Harris*, Cohen*, Shen, Sardar, Alberini, & Hartley (2020).

-Citation for use of any code, data, or task: Saragosa-Harris, N.M.*, Cohen, A.O.*, Shen, X., Sardar, H., Alberini, C.M., & Hartley, C.A.
+Citation for use of any code, data, or task: Saragosa-Harris, N.M.*, Cohen, A.O.*,Shen, X., Sardar, H., Alberini, C.M., & Hartley, C.A.
 (2020).
 Associative memory persistence and specificity in three- to five-year-olds.

 Tasks.